wiltacca/Portfolio/README.md

 ![alt text](Sentiment_Analysis.jpg)
 # [Click Project 4: Sentiment Analysis](https://github.com/wiltacca/Portfolio/blob/main/Sentiment_Analysis.ipynb)

-### Convolutional Neural Network (CNN) is a class of deep neural networks most commonly used for analysing visual imagery.
-Convolution layers are the building blocks of CNNs.
-Convolution is the simple application of a filter to an input that results in activation.
-Repeated application of the same filter to an input results in a map of activations called a feature map, indicating the locations and strength of a detected feature in input, such as an image.
-What makes CNN so powerful and useful is that it can generate excellent predictions with minimal image preprocessing.
-Also, the CNN is immune to spatial variance and can detect features anywhere in the input images.
+### Recurrent Neural Network (RNN) processes sequences by iterating through the sequence elements and maintaining a state containing information relative to what it has seen so far.
+In effect, an RNN is a type of neural network that has an internal loop.
+The state of the RNN is reset between processing two different, independent sequences so still consider one sequence a single data point: a single input to the network.
+What changes is that this data point is no longer processed in a single step; rather, the network internally loops over sequence elements.

+### Long Short-Term Memory (LSTM) was created as the solution to short-term memory caused by RNN.
+It has internal mechanisms called gates that can regulate the flow of information.
+An LSTM has a similar control flow as a recurrent neural network.
+It processes data passing on information as it propagates forward.
+The differences are the operations within the LSTM’s cells.

-**SENTIMENT ANALYSIS -** This project focuses on to build various multiclass image classification models to recognise and classify ten different types of food.
+**SENTIMENT ANALYSIS -** This project focuses on to build a sentiment analysis model to predict Disney Plus Disney Plus App review scores based on Google Play Store reviews.

-* **Python libraries used:** pandas, numpy, tensorflow, keras, os, time, matplotlib.
+* **Python libraries used:** pandas, numpy, tensorflow, keras, os, time, string, emoji, nltk, matplotlib.
-* **Input:** Images of baby back ribs, bibimbap, cupcakes, dumplings, fried calamari, garlic bread, lasagna, pancakes, prime rib, and tiramisu.
+* **Input:** Scraped the most recent reviews from com.disney.disneyplus (in Google Play Store) in English language from United State.
-* **Output:** Accurately classified the ten different types of food correctly.
+* **Output:** Accurately predict user input review scores correctly.

 ![alt text](Data_Visualisation.jpg)
 # [Click Project 5: Data Visualization](https://github.com/wiltacca/Portfolio/blob/main/Data_Visualisation.ipynb)